nlemoing/resume-generator/articles/knight.md

 A regular knight can eventually reach any square from any other square on any rectangular board, given enough steps.
 Therefore, it's more interesting to look at what a knight *can't* do than what it can.
-We'll set the knights up to explore every possible path from their starting position and look for any unreachable area.
+We'll set the knights up to explore every possible path from their starting position and look for any squares they can't reach.

 #### Commonality calamities